 Tongaat Hulett Sugar has a proud history that stretches back to its beginnings in 1892.
 Today, we’re a world leader in process design and technology, having built a powerful sugar brand in Huletts® and animal feeds brand Voermol®.

 We continue to focus our energies on cane growing, sugar milling and refining at our operations throughout Southern African region.
-We have four mills in South Africa, two mills in Mozambique, two in Zimbabwe and extensive sugarcane operations in each of these countries as well as in eSwatini.
+We have four mills in South Africa, two mills in Mozambique, two in Zimbabwe and extensive sugarcane operations in each of these countries.
 In addition to our raw sugar milling capability, our central refinery in South Africa has an annual refining capacity of around 600 000 tons, complemented by additional refining capacity at Triangle in Zimbabwe and at Xinavane in Mozambique.

 What products and services can Tongaat Hulett Sugar Offer?